interledger/interledger.github.io/docs/markdown/glossary.md

 ## Prepare Phase

 The first phase of an ILP payment, in which the ILP packet is passed from the sender, via the router(s), to the receiver.
 This represents an intent to pay, so long as the Fulfillment is delivered before the expiry.

-## Prepared

-The state of a transfer in which the source account's funds are put on hold by the ledger until either the expiry is reached or the condition is fulfilled.

 ## Receiver